chrisnajman/react-redux-reselect-demo/README.md

 ## Memoization with 'reselect'

 Memoization caches a value.
-If the value doesn't change, the cached value is returned.
+If the value doesn't change, only the cached value is returned.

-In React terms it means that the component will not re-render unless the value has changed.
+In React terms this means that the component will not re-render unless the value has changed.

-I'm using a selector inside `mapStateToProps`.
-Normally, it would be used to ensure that the component would not re-render unless there were changes.

-In this example, nothing can change - I'm just returning the original `state` (of `userjob`).

-The purpose of this demo is solely to show the mechanics of how, using `reselect`, props can be passed via `user.selectors.js` to `/components/user-job.component.js`.

 ### createStructuredSelector
 Importing this allows us to tidy up the selectors used in `mapStateToProps`, by omitting `state`.